Disseminating science

 The biggest phenomenon in open access, as far as I can tell, is the massive pirate infrastructure that makes journals freely available.
 See also Copyright activism.

 Anecdotally, for example, no work in Indonesian academia would be possible without access to shadow libraries.
-They seem to be legal in some jurisdictions, but not in others.
-Check your local laws before accessing them.
-For some speculation and developments in the legality of shadow libraries, see
+Shadow libraries seem to be legal in some jurisdictions, but not in others.
+We should check our local laws before accessing them.
+For some speculation and developments in the legality of shadow libraries, see:

 From the top down, Shadow Libraries explores the institutions that shape the provision of educational materials, from the formal sector of universities and publishers to the broadly informal ones organized by faculty, copy shops, student unions, and students themselves.
 It looks at the history of policy battles over access to education in the post—World War II era and at the narrower versions that have played out in relation to research and textbooks, from library policies to book subsidies to, more recently, the several “open” publication models that have emerged in the higher education sector.